zazralt/unified-meta-schema/README.md

 * Prefer double quotes as the default for safety; use single quotes only for verbatim strings.
 * Indicate relations with the symbols `->`.
 * Optionally add empty rows between `{entity}` for improved readability.
+* Always preserve the order of the schema elements.
+* The first `{entity}` in a schema corresponds to the root object when generating JSON Schemas.

 ---